 Round Pond Winery opened for tastings by appointment in July 2007.
 We followed the construction progress on this winery for at least a year visiting during different stages of construction.
 Our initial visit, was on the second day that they were officially open.
 A bright red antique truck is often parked next to their sign at the entrance to their long driveway.

-Round Pond was originally founded by Bob and Jan MacDonnell in the early 1980’s.
-For many years they sold grapes from their vineyards to other premium Napa wineries.
+Round Pond was originally founded by Bob and Jan MacDonnell in 1983 when the couple purchased their first property in Rutherford – 28.5 acres.
 The name “round pond” comes from Bob’s memories of a round pond in New York where he used to camp and fish every summer.
-The brother sister team of Miles and Ryan MacDonnell became involved in later years and today both are running the winery.
-This is truly an estate property with its 350 acres of vineyards, stunning gardens and orchards.
-All agriculture crops on the estate are grown either organically or sustainably.
+The brother sister team of Miles and Ryan MacDonnell joined the winery after previous careers and today both share the responsibilities of managing the estate.
+Miles oversees the vineyard operations and wine production while Ryan is responsible for their marking and hospitality programs.

 You will try several other wines including their Cabernet Sauvignon which is typically offered as several vintages in a vertical tasting.
 The 2005 Cabernet Sauvignon while still young at the time of our tasting showed great fruit, acidity and structure.
-This is the heart of Rutherford (long known for a component in the wines called the “Rutherford Dust”) and this wine displays a pleasing earthiness on the bouquet.
+This is the heart of Rutherford, long known for a component in the wines referred to as the “Rutherford Dust”, and this wine displays a pleasing earthiness on the bouquet.

 Olive oils on the other hand see a much faster to “product” time than either wine or vinegar – as in about 3.5 hours from harvest to production to bottling.
 There is no aging needed.

-Hospitality Center & Winery Photos
+Hospitality Center & Winery